Mentor Couples

 What Does Becoming a Mentor Involve?

-Are you wondering what you’re signing up for if you say “yes” to the engaged couple who just asked you to sponsor them?
-You will get far more out of being a sponsor then you put into sponsoring or mentoring.
-Your marriage will grow stronger, your communication will be better, and you will get to know your priest/deacon more than you do now.
+Are you wondering what you’re signing up for if you say “yes” to the engaged couple who just asked you to be their mentors?
+In taking this leap, you’ll realize you are receiving a gift just as much as you are giving one!
+Your marriage will grow stronger, your communication will be better, and you will get to know your priest or deacon more than you do now.

-You will give an engaged, and soon to be married couple, something that you may have never had – a coach, a sponsor, a support- to help walk with them as they learn to love.
-You will witness your love for your spouse to them.
-You learn with them how to work on your relationship as you help them work through the questions and activities in the virtues’ workbook.
+You will give a soon-to-be-married couple something that you may have never had–a coach, a sponsor, a support–to help walk with them as they learn to love.
+You love for your spouse and the trials you’ve overcome will be a witness to them.
+Together you will encourage one another as you grow in virtue.
 You will learn about the Theology of Marriage and the Church’s teaching on marriage, sexuality, family, love and so much more!

 Your parish will give you Witness to Love materials at your first meeting but if for some reason you would like to order additional materials please visit our online shop.